Team

 Mircea Lazar (born in Iasi, Romania, 1978) received his M.Sc. and Ph.D. in Control

 Engineering from the Technical University Gh.
 Asachi of Iasi, Romania (2002) and the Eindhoven University of Technology, The Netherlands (2006), respectively.
 For the Ph.D. thesis he received the EECI (European Embedded Control Institute) Ph.D. award.
 He is currently holding a position of Associate Professor in the Control Systems group of the Electrical Engineering Faculty at the Eindhoven University of Technology.
 He is an active member of the IFAC Technical Committee 2.3 Non-linear control systems.
-His research interests lie in stability theory, distributed control, construction of Lyapunov functions and constrained control of nonlinear systems, including model predictive control..
+His research interests lie in stability theory, distributed control, construction of Lyapunov functions and constrained control of nonlinear systems, including model predictive control.
+In this project he served as supervisor of PhD student Tom Steentjes, who graduated in June 2022.

 WPs: WP4